sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

-If you also set the ``ANOVA test`` checkbox under the ``Model Coefficients`` → ``Omnibus Test`` option, we see that the *F*-statistic is 26.15, the degrees of freedom are 2 and 14, and the *p*-value is 0.00002 (see :numref:`fig-regfactors`).
+If you also set the ``ANOVA test`` checkbox under the ``Model Coefficients`` → ``Omnibus Test`` option, we see that the *F*-statistic is 26.15, the degrees of freedom are 2 and 14, and the *p*-value is 0.00002 (see :numref:`fig14-23`).
 The numbers are identical to the ones we obtained for the main effect of ``drug`` in our original ANOVA.
 Once again, we see that ANOVA and regression are essentially the same.
 They are both linear models, and the underlying statistical machinery for ANOVA and for regression is identical.

 Degrees of freedom as parameter counting!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~